-Adding a notification channel is optional.
-If you do not configure a notification channel for an alert policy, then you will not be notified when an incident occurs.
+Adding a notification channel to an alerting policy is optional.
+If you don't configure a notification channel for an alert policy, then you won't be notified when an incident occurs.
 However, you can monitor the Stackdriver Monitoring dashboard for alert conditions.

-You can use multiple notification channels in a policy.
+To add an additional notification channel to your policy, repeat the previous steps.
 Having at least two different types of notification channel increases reliability in case one is unavailable.

 In addition to Markdown, you can use variables to pull information out of the policy itself, to tailor the content of your documentation.
 See Using variables for more information.
 You can also include channel-specific tagging to control notifications.
 See Using channel controls for more information.

-Name the policy
+Finish creating the policy

 In the Create New Alerting Policy window, enter a policy name.
 The policy name is included in notifications, and it is displayed in the Policy overview pane.